terceiro/debci/README.md

 ### How do I get my package to have its test suite executed?

-Testuites must be included in source packages as defined in the [DEP-8 specification](http://dep.debian.net/deps/dep8/).
+Test suites must be included in source packages as defined in the [DEP-8 specification](http://dep.debian.net/deps/dep8/).
 In short.

 * The fact that the package has a test suite must be declared by adding a